How to Make Money Selling Information Products Online

 It may seem counterintuitive to seek out thriving markets and then try to join in.
 But that simply means that there is a ready market for your products.
 It’s not good to be a pioneer and try to create a market from scratch — that’s often a recipe for failure.
 Your prospect’s follow trends and latch on to fads… you should too.
 At least until the next trend comes along.

 Once you've found a market that you are passionate about and is also profitable, it's time to actually create a product for this market.

 As far as creating your information products, that’s easy too.
 Remember that the content, whatever the format, should be useful advice.
 You could create how-to guides, strategies, tips, and tricks… provide something the prospect can’t get on their own.

-For ebooks, magazines, and similar products, you can create them in Microsoft Word and then save them as a PDF.
+For ebooks, magazines, and similar products, you can create them in Microsoft Word or Google Docs and then save them as a PDF.
 For the cover, find a freelancer on a site like Fiverr.com to create a professional looking cover for you for very little money — as little as $5.
 This will give your product a very professional look and feel to it.

 To film videos you can use your smartphone or a simple point-and-click camera.
 Once you have the “raw” movie file, you can use an intuitive video editing software like iMovie (if you have a Mac) or Windows Movie Maker to create your own cleanly edited video.

 A very popular option for making videos is to create a PowerPoint or Keynote slide presentation then use a screen recording software to video your slides as you go through and narrate a presentation.
 You can also show your web browser or other software applications as well.
 This is great for people who are too shy to get in front of a camera but want to leverage the power of video.
 Popular software options include Camtasia and Screenflow.